Blackshirts: Territorial organisation

-Command of the 73rd Blackshirt Legion in Mirandola, Province of Modena, 1941.
+Molinari Palace – Command of the 73rd Blackshirt Legion in Mirandola, Province of Modena, 1941.

 Palace of the Militia in Mirandola, Province of Modena, c.
 1930.

 The MVSN original organisation consisted of 15 zones controlling 133 legions (one per province) of three cohorts each and one Independent Group controlling 10 legions.
 In 1929 it was reorganized into four raggruppamenti, but later in October 1936, it was reorganized into 14 zones controlling only 133 legions with two cohorts each one of men 21 to 36 years old and the other of men up to 55 years old.
 There were also special units in Rome, on Ponza Island and the black-uniformed Moschettieri del Duce ("The Leader's Musketeers", Mussolini's Guard), the Albanian Fascist Militia (four legions) and Milizia Coloniale in Africa (seven legions).

 The original organisation by Royal Decrees on 1 February 1923 and 4 August 1924 consisted of fifteen zones, as follows: